survivejs/react-book/manuscript/04_implementing_notes.md

 ## Conclusion

 You can get quite far just with vanilla React.
-Unfortunately our little application is already bursting at seams and we have a lot of features to implement.
-In the next chapter we will clean things up as we introduce Flux architecture and port our application to use it.
+The problem is that we are starting to mix data related concerns and logic with our View components.
+Instead on continuing on this path we'll improve the architecture of our application by introducing Flux to it.